deepanshs/mrsimulator/docs/user_guide/method/advanced_method_usage.rst

 .. cssclass:: table-bordered table-striped centered
 .. _table_method:
-.. list-table:: The attributes of a Method, Method1D, and Method2D object
+.. list-table:: The attributes of a Method object
   :widths: 20 15 65
   :header-rows: 1